VA Educational Benefits by Chapter

 Montgomery GI Bill® - Chapter 30

 Entered Active Duty after June 30, 1985.
-Complete at least 2 years continuous active service; contributed $1200 to the program; received a high school diploma or GED; and received an honorable discharge.
-For more information on the Montgomery GI Bill® select please visit the following website: http://www.benefits.va.gov/gibill/mgib_ad.asp.
+Complete at least 2 years continuous active service; contribute $1200 to the program; receive a high school diploma or GED; and receive an honorable discharge.
+For more information on the Montgomery GI Bill® visit the following website: http://www.benefits.va.gov/gibill/mgib_ad.asp.

-Veterans who have been declared disabled by the Department of Veterans Affairs due to service related injury.
-For more information on Vocational Rehabilitation & Employment please visit the following website: http://www.benefits.va.gov/vocrehab/index.asp.
+Veterans who have been declared disabled by the Department of Veterans Affairs due to a service related injury.
+For more information on Veteran Readiness & Employment visit the following website: http://www.benefits.va.gov/vocrehab/index.asp.

 Post-9/11 GI Bill® - Chapter 33

-New benefit implemented on or about August 1, 2009, that provides educational assistance to individuals who have served on active duty on or after September 11, 2001.
-Persons eligible for Chapters 30 or REAP (Chapter 1607) benefits may elect to receive benefits under this new Post-9/11 GI Bill®.
-For more information please visit the following website: http://www.gibill.va.gov/GI_Bill_Info/CH33/Post-911.htm.
+A new benefit implemented on or about August 1, 2009 that provides educational assistance to individuals who served on active duty on or after September 11, 2001.
+Persons eligible for Chapters 30 benefits may elect to receive benefits under this new Post-9/11 GI Bill®.
+For more information visit the following website: http://www.gibill.va.gov/GI_Bill_Info/CH33/Post-911.htm.
 This benefit is also available for dependents (spouse and children) of active duty military members.
-For more information please visit the following website: http://www.benefits.va.gov/GIBILL/post911_transfer.asp.
+For more information please the following website: http://www.benefits.va.gov/GIBILL/post911_transfer.asp.

 Dependents Educational Assistance - Chapter 35

-This portion of 38 U.S.C. authorizes educational benefits to dependents and survivors of certain veterans who have serious disabilities as the result of their service, (100% permanently and totally disabled), or who have died of a service-connected cause, were a prisoner of war, or missing in action.
-For more information on Dependents Educational Assistance please visit the following website: http://www.benefits.va.gov/GIBILL/DEA.asp
+This portion of Title 38 U.S.C. authorizes educational benefits to dependents and survivors of certain veterans who have serious disabilities as the result of their service, (100% permanent and total disabled), or who have died of a service-connected cause, were a prisoner of war, or missing in action.
+For more information on Dependents Educational Assistance visit the following website: http://www.benefits.va.gov/GIBILL/DEA.asp